 A: Nearly twenty-seven years.
 I was a single mom and the sole support of my family.
 Most my “part time” writing wasn’t writing at all.
 I’m blessed now with an understanding husband who gave me the gift of time.

 Q: What are common traps for aspiring writers?

 A: Most traps for aspiring writers have to do with the culture we live in, I think.
 People don’t seem to want to do the work, or recognize how hard it is to create a well-written, interesting tale.
 One trap lies within the lure of the business itself.
 Self-publishing is a wonderful breakthrough for many, but it nurtures the belief that “anyone” can be a writer.
 Most people can’t be writers, and shouldn’t be.
 That sounds harsh, but it’s true.
-A writer who won’t do the work, resists hiring a good editor, or lets their ego dictate their course is bound for failure.
+Writers who won’t do the work, resist hiring a good editor, or who let their ego dictate their course are bound for failure.
 A writer who isn’t driven to improve is a hack.
-Sure, anyone can push that “submit” box on their chosen distributor’s site and upload their book, but that doesn’t mean their product is well written or compelling.
+Sure, anyone can push that “submit” button on their chosen distributor’s site and upload their book, but that doesn’t mean their product is well-written or compelling.
 Maybe the biggest trap is the delusion that having a book out there will hand them a million dollar career despite minimal effort.